-In short, Talent Intelligence platforms are a foundational tool for gathering and sorting through data about jobs and people and combining data and AI to empower recruiters and organizations to make better decisions around talent.
+In short, Talent Intelligence platforms are a foundational tool for gathering and sorting through data about jobs and people while combining data and AI to empower recruiters and organizations to make better decisions around talent.
 This core functionality opens up many possible use cases and represents a step up from the technologies we have been using for the past decade.

 Talent Intelligence in the Context of a TA Technology Stack

 The ability of AI tools to make sense of vast amounts of online and in-house data about jobs and people is transforming talent acquisition technology.
-As a result, the technology ecosystem’s boundaries are shifting, making it difficult for talent acquisition professionals to stay abreast of the field.
+As a result, the technology ecosystem’s boundaries are shifting, making it difficult for talent acquisition professionals to stay ahead of the field.
 Here’s a brief orientation.

 There are several broad categories of software, all of which rely on this fundamental ability of AI to understand data about jobs and people:

-- Labor Market Intelligence tools: These tools focus on understanding the labor market.
+- Labor Market Intelligence Tools: These tools focus on understanding the labor market.
 For example, by scanning resumes of people in a given geography, these tools can give up-to-date insights on the availability of skills in that area, and hence can be useful for decisions such as where to locate a new office.
 Emsi, Revelio Labs, and SkyHive are vendors who, among other capabilities, provide labor market intelligence.

-- Candidate Relationship Management (CRM) tools: These tools provide a range of capabilities for tracking and managing candidates.
+- Candidate Relationship Management (CRM) Tools: These tools provide a range of capabilities for tracking and managing candidates.
 CRMs are not new.
 What is new is CRMs that are leveraging AI capabilities.
 Vendors such as Beamery and Phenom People have capabilities in this space.